jabrena/liverobots/README.md

 ## Brity robot ##

 Brity is a Home EV3 robot designed interact with Humans and Cats.
-The behaviours are modelled with a FSM/HFSM using Apache Commons SCXML.
+The behaviours are modelled with a HFSM using Apache Commons SCXML.

 ![ScreenShot](https://raw.github.com/jabrena/liverobots/master/docs/scxml/Brity1.png)